jurriaan/aico/DESIGN_RATIONALE.md

 -   **Decision:** The `last` command includes a `--recompute` flag.
 -   **Rationale:** The primary purpose of `last --recompute` is to **fix broken context**.
 It allows a user to run an instruction, see it fail, correct the session context (`aico add ...`), and then re-apply the *exact same instruction* to the new, correct state.
 To serve this purpose reliably, `recompute` will *always* use the full, current session context, even if the original command was run with `--passthrough`.
 This makes it a predictable and powerful tool for recovering from context-related failures.

+### ADR-004: Unified Parsing and Structured Display Persistence

+-   **Context:** A series of rendering bugs revealed systemic issues.
+The live renderer showed garbled output for failed patches, and the `aico last` command showed the same garbled output for historical failed patches because the structural information from parsing was being lost during session saving.
+-   **Decision:** We made two related architectural changes:
+    1. The `process_llm_response_stream` generator in `diffing.py` was made the **single source of truth** for all LLM output parsing (live rendering, final output, `last --recompute`).
+    2. The result of this parsing is stored in the session history not as a pre-rendered string, but as a structured list of display items (`list[DisplayItem]`).
+-   **Rationale:**
+    -   **Unified Parsing:** The initial bugs stemmed from having duplicated and slightly different parsing logic in multiple places.
+By centralizing all parsing into one stateful generator, we guarantee that the live view, the piped output, and the historical view (`aico last`) are all derived from the exact same logic, eliminating an entire class of rendering inconsistencies.
+    -   **Structured Persistence:** The `aico last` bug was caused by "stringly-typed" persistence—flattening structured data (like conversational text, diffs, and warnings) into a single string for storage, thereby losing the information needed for correct rendering later.
+Storing the output as a `list[{"type": ..., "content": ...}]` preserves this structure.
+    -   **Backward Compatibility:** The session model for the persistence field (`derived.display_content`) uses the type `list[DisplayItem] | str | None`.
+This allows the `last` command to correctly render new, structured history while seamlessly falling back to the old rendering behavior for session files created before this change, ensuring a smooth and non-breaking upgrade for users.

 ## Project Philosophy & Vision

 ### Dependency Rationale: Why `litellm`?